 After a whole staff discussion it was agreed by all the following definition of feedback:

-"Feedback is an oral and/or written response to a child's work with the aim of developing their learning and celebrating success."
+"Feedback is any response to a child's work that has the aim to develop their learning and celebrate success."

 What types of "feedback" are there?